Please see "Ibasen Ukiyo-e Museum" from the right side of Ibasen.

 https://www.ibasen.co.jp/pages/gallery

-It is fun to learn about the tools that the hina dolls have and the meanings of each.
+It is fun to learn about the tools that Ohinasama have and the meaning of each tool.

-Scepter: A symbol of dignity, it was also a practical object for attaching a memorandum of ceremonial arrangements.
+was a symbol of dignity and also a practical tool for attaching a memorandum of ceremonial arrangements.

-Ibasen also carries this hinoki fan.
-A special edition is also displayed at the Ukiyo-e Museum.
+This hinoki fan is also available at Ibasen.
+This special edition is also displayed at the Ukiyo-e Museum.

-Sanpo (three treasures): the sake cup and the stand on which it was placed.
-She is the only one with black teeth.
+Sanpo (three treasures): a sake cup and the stand on which it was placed.
+Only she has black teeth.

 Depending on the dolls, this is sometimes a Gagaku (court music) player.